Getting Started

 python3 -m pip install -r requirements-lsp.txt

-This installs pygls (for the LSP server) and mcp (for the MCP server documented in the next section).
+This installs pygls (for the LSP server) and mcp (for the MCP server documented in Calling Deduce from an AI assistant).
 Skip this if you only want syntax highlighting.

 2. Add to your Emacs init file.
 Without use-package: